Mercury Hg: Gameplay

-The HUD consists of two bars (left) to measure Par time and amount of remaining mercury while, the Roll (top) and Tilt (right) bar measure how much the stage is being tilted.
+The HUD consists of two bars (left) to measure Par time and amount of remaining mercury.
+The Roll (top) and Tilt (right) bar measure how much the stage is being tilted.

 Mercury Hg is a puzzle-platform game.
-Similar to its predecessors Archer Maclean's Mercury and Mercury Meltdown, the goal is to navigate a blob of Mercury towards the goalpost by tilting the stage.
-Players can tilt the stage using the left analog stick in all versions in addition with Sixaxis motion controls for the PlayStation 3 version.
-The camera position can be moved using the right analog stick and music tracks can be changed using the D-pad.
+Similar to its predecessors Archer Maclean's Mercury and Mercury Meltdown, the goal is to navigate a blob of Mercury toward the goalpost by tilting the stage.
+The player can tilt the stage using the left analog stick in all versions as well as Sixaxis motion controls for the PlayStation 3 version.
+The camera position can be moved with the right analog stick and music tracks can be changed using the D-pad.

-The mercury blob can be split up into multiple blobs using sharp corners of the stages and can be remerged by making contact with each other or remerge instantly with a press of a button, however, using the latter method will cost players a few seconds.
+The mercury blob can be split up into multiple blobs using sharp corners and can be remerged by making contact with each other or remerge instantly with a press of a button.
+However, using the latter method will cost the player a few seconds.
 The blob of mercury can change color by moving under Paintshops or merging with other blobs of mercury of different colors.
 Stages feature color-dependent tiles that activate pathways toward goalpost and tiles are blocked by invisible barriers unless the mercury is a specific color.

 Across the base game and DLC, there are a total of 120 levels named after chemical elements and organized on a periodic table with the last two being fictional elements due to the periodic table ending at 118.
-Each level has achievements for completing the stage within the time limit, obtaining all atoms, and completing with 100% of mercury remaining.
+Each level has achievements for completing the stage within the time limit, obtaining all atoms, and finishing with 100% of mercury remaining.
 All achievements can be obtained individually via multiple playthroughs.
-Collecting achievements allows players to unlock bonus levels and challenge levels.
-In bonus levels, players start off with an insufficient amount of mercury and must collect mercury vials scattered across the stage in order to obtain 100% mercury and complete the level.
-In challenge levels, players have a set group of levels that must be completed in succession and meet a specific set of goals that vary between Challenge levels.
-The objectives range from completing set levels within a time limit, a certain amount of mercury, or obtaining a certain amount of collectibles.
+Collecting achievements allows the player to unlock bonus levels and challenge levels.
+In bonus levels, the player starts off with an insufficient amount of mercury and must collect mercury vials scattered across the stage in order to obtain 100% mercury and complete the level.
+In challenge levels, the player has a set group of levels that must be completed in succession and meet specific goals which vary between Challenge levels.
+The objectives range from completing set levels within a time limit, gaining a certain amount of mercury, or obtaining a number of collectibles.

-Mercury Hg has online leaderboards, the ability to insert music to be played during levels, ghost racing, and the ability to share replays.
+Mercury Hg has online leaderboards, ghost racing, the ability to insert music to be played during levels, and the opportunity to share replays.